kbab6aoo/HowToArticles/setupLetsEncryptWithNginxServer.md

 Certbot needs to be able to find the correct `server` block in your Nginx configuration for it to be able to automatically configure SSL.
 Specifically, it does this by looking for a server_name directive that matches the domain you request a certificate for.

-If you followed the prerequisite tutorial on Nginx server blocks, you should have a server block for your domain at `/etc/nginx/sites-available/example.com` with the `server_name` directive already set appropriately.
+If you followed the prerequisite article on Nginx server blocks, you should have a server block for your domain at `/etc/nginx/sites-available/example.com` with the `server_name` directive already set appropriately.

 To check, open the server block file for your domain using `nano` or your favorite text editor.